bjrnbrn/pybeats/README.md

 maximize window and run 'python[3] beats.py'

 #### options
 _\_play\__:

-all importable .wav-files from ./db/samples are imported and can be played one bye one
+- all importable .wav-files from ./db/samples are imported and can be played one bye one
-one can put ones own wavefiles into this folder or any subfolder of ./db/samples
+- one can put ones own wavefiles into this folder or any subfolder of ./db/samples
-accepted formats are int8, int16, int32 and float32 WAV
+- accepted formats are int8, int16, int32 and float32 WAV

 _\_song\__:
-each in \_song\_ generated .wav-file will be placed in folder ./db/projects/
+each in \_song\_ recorded .wav-file will be placed in folder ./db/projects/

 #### write songs

 - /db/projects/songs.json can be edited with
   atom or notepad++
 - new songs can be attached to songs.json